Process for Applying to the SU-UMUC Europe MSW Program

 Note: Please refer to the MSW Student Handbook and the current Salisbury University Undergraduate & Graduate Catalog for official department and university policies.
 They can be found on the SU website: www.salisbury.edu

-February 3, 2018 for Fall Term 2018 start date for UMUC/SU Europe regular 62-credit and advanced standing 32-credit programs.
+February 3, 2018 for Fall Term 2018 start date for UMUC/SU Europe advanced standing 32-credit program applicants only.